danesnick/old_website/_posts/2021-05-18-Conflating-Privacy-Security-Anonymity.markdown

 * Privacy: The bathroom stall is closed, and someone may have seen you go into the stall, but no one can see what you're doing in the stall.
 * Anonymity: There is no bathroom stall walls, but you're wearing an outfit the completely hides your identity.
-* Privacy & Anonymity: You enter the bathroom stall with your identity revealed.
+* Privacy & Anonymity: You enter the bathroom stall *without* your identity revealed.

 To me, privacy is the ability to be able do something without others knowing **what** you're doing, while anonymity is the ability is to do something without knowing **who** did it.
 Thus, privacy and anonymity is the ability to *do* something without others knowing **what** you're doing *and* **who** is doing it.